VoynichLabs/mdlARC/readme.md

 This is early performance.
 Haven't run all ablations yet

 I should be able to push to 30% on ARC-1 and 8% on ARC-2

-For the reasoining behind the approach, read **[My Blog](https://mvakde.github.io/blog/why-all-ARC-solvers-fail-today/)**
+[^1]: CompressARC is an exception, but that compresses each task individually.
+Mine jointly compresses all tasks together